Frankincense tree

 DefinitionThis section has been translated automatically.

-Boswellia serrata, Indian frankincense tree, Salaibaum; Salphalbaum, is a medium-sized tree with a flat crown and thick - approx. 1 cm green bark that peels off in paper-thin strips.
+Boswellia serrata, the Indian frankincense tree, also known as the Salaibaum or Salphalbaum, is a medium-sized tree with a flat crown and approx. 1 cm thick, green bark that peels off in paper-thin strips.

 Frankincense trees start to produce resin at the age of 8-10 years.
 They are tapped 2 to 3 times a year.
-During this frankincense harvest, the trees are incised on the trunk and branches.
+During this frankincense harvest, the trunk and branches of the trees are incised.
 The tree secretes the frankincense resin from the injuries.
 Harvesting can only take place until the leaves emerge and flower, after which the trees must be protected.
-Indian frankincense is collected twice a year, in March and June).
+Indian frankincense is collected twice a year, in March and June.
 The wounds are placed in the tree months beforehand.